hvtanh07/pm-quan-ly-dai-ly/README.md

 ## Versioning

-* 2.0:New UI built with WPF and minor bug fixed
+* 2.0: New UI built with WPF and minor bug fixed
+* 1.1: Bug fixed
-* 1.0:Early build with all the funtion listed in [Function](#Function)
+* 1.0: Early build with all the funtion listed in [Function](#Function)

 ## Authors